MAIN PROGRAMME IN TARTU ST. JOHN’S CHURCH, JULY 9th–14th, 2026

 ● Sat, July 11th at 7 pm

-Havryl Sydoryk (piano and harpsichord, Ukraine / Estonia)
+Havryl Sydoryk (piano, Ukraine / Estonia)

 ● Sat, July 11th at 10 pm